Profiler

 summary

 Print the Summary table.
-Currently support overview, model, distributed, operator, memory manipulation and userdefined summary.
+Currently support overview, model, distributed, operator, memory manipulation and user-defined summary.

 Parameters